billstclair/elm-chat-server/README.md

 # elm-chat-server
-An example of using elm-websocket-framework
+An example of using [elm-websocket-framework](https://github.com/billstclair/elm-websocket-framework).